jun-hyeok/GBE3036-41_Introduction-to-Affective-Neuroscience_2019Fall/README.md

 - Onat2015(E): The neuronal basis of fear generalization in humans, Nat Neurosci
 - Reeck2015(R): The Social Regulation of Emotion: An Integrative, Cross-Disciplinary Model, TICS
 - deBerker2016(E): Computations of uncertainty mediate acute stress responses in humans, Nat Comms
+- Woo2015(E): Distinct brain systems mediate the effects of nociceptive input and self-regulation on pain, Plos Biol
+- Ashar2017(R): Brain Mechanisms of the Placebo Effect: An Affective Appraisal Account, Annual Review of Clinical Psychology
+- Berridge2019(R): Affective valence in the brain: modules or modes?
+Nature Reviews Neuroscience

 Further readings: